domm/adventofcode2019/README.md

 ## Day 25

 Hm, it was very easy to get some Intcode processor to manually explore the ship and figure out which items to collect where.
 Then it took me ages to correctly use Math::Combinatorics to get all the combinations of items to try.
-And in the end my Intcode just crashed after providing the hopefully correct solution :-(
+And in the end my Intcode just crashed after providing the hopefully correct solution (which I fixed now, see next para)

+I verified my solution using [somebody elses](https://github.com/choroba/) solution. ~~So it seems there is a bug in my Intcode???~~ No, the problem was that for debugging I buffered the output, but did not print the output after the last iteration.
+D'oh!

+**Time**: 2:17:57 / -

+**Rank:** 2142 / -